eschulte/nonviolent-medicaid-army/en/about.md

 Insurance Program).
-Those who are on or excluded from Medicaid represent the diversity of the entire working class and are impacted by every single front of struggle there is - be it the fight for housing, living wages, food, education, freedom from debt, freedom of migration, or freedom from criminalization and incarceration.
+Those who are on or excluded from Medicaid represent the diversity of the entire working class and are impacted by every single front of struggle there is - be it the fight for housing, a healthy environment, living wages, food, education, freedom from debt, freedom of migration, or freedom from criminalization and incarceration.
 The fight for Medicaid is common to the North and the South of the U.S. and the fight for healthcare broadly unites the global working class.

 ### Why the Nonviolent Medicaid Army?